 The top ranked school in the U.S. for Public Health is University of California - Berkeley.
 After graduating, public health students typically earn an average of $47,853 in the first five years of their career.
 The location in a major urban center is great for young people seeking ample possibilities for networking, adventure, and exploration.

-Johns Hopkins has been rated among the best for quality of education for veterans and active-duty military.
+Every year, approximately 52.0% freshman students receive a scholarship, with the typical amount being $37,115.
 Students from outside the U.S. make up 18.8% of the population at Johns Hopkins University.
 The scorecard provides a good review of Johns Hopkins University.

 Any student pursuing a degree in Public Health has to check out Brown University.
 Brown University offers graduate degrees in public health for those interested in an advanced degree.
 Situated in Providence, Rhode Island, this school is a logical choice for students who enjoy the thrills of a large city.

 Georgetown University is among your best bets if you're planning on studying Public Health.
-Graduates of the public health program state that they receive average early career wages of $53,427 and mid-career wages of $104,083.
+Public health graduates from Georgetown University receive an earnings boost of about 32.9% above the average earnings of public health graduates.
 The surrounding area of a large city is wonderful for young people trying to find adequate choices for social networking, excitement, and discovery.

 It's difficult to beat University of Massachusetts Amherst if you want to pursue Public Health as a major.
 In addition to its bachelor's programs, University of Massachusetts Amherst offers graduate degrees in Public Health.
-Prefer a large student body?
-This college has over 20,000 students on campus.
+The location of Amherst, Massachusetts, is satisfactory for students who opt for a quieter, suburban spot.

 It is difficult to beat University of Florida if you want to study Public Health.
-Students from the public health major at University of Florida get 6.1% more than the standard graduate with the same degree.
+Soon after graduating, public health students generally make an average of $44,126 in their early careers.
 Located in Gainesville, Florida, this school is a good choice for students who enjoy the thrill of a significant city.